LispEngineer/EthernetRepeater/README.md

 * Simple RGMII TX interface
   * Handle changing speeds dynamically & reconfiguring delay PLLs
+    * Or use a clock multiplexer and choose the right clock
+    * Ensure to hold TX_DV low while switching clock
   * Handle [Interpacket Gap](https://en.wikipedia.org/wiki/Interpacket_gap)
     * See 802.3-2022 4.4.2 `interPacketGap` of 96 bits for up to 100Mb/s & 1 Gb/s
   * Use a RAM with 2048 byte-long packet slots (enough for the usual maximum frame size)